-- The school will contact the parent/guardian and confirm that a dose of pain relief (Paracetamol or Ibuprofen) was NOT administered before school, parents/guardians and if appropriate the pupil will also be asked if they have taken any other medication containing pain relief medication i.e. decongestants e.g. Sudafed, cold and flu remedies e.g. Lemsip and medication for cramps e.g. Feminax etc. and these conversations will be recorded.
-If a dose of pain relief has not been administered in the past 4 hours the school will with parental consent administer 1 dose. - If the school cannot contact the parent/guardian and therefore cannot confirm if pain relief (Paracetamol and Ibuprofen) was administer before school then the school will refuse to administer pain relief.
+• The school will contact the parent/guardian and confirm that a dose of pain relief (Paracetamol) or other medication containing pain relief (e.g cold and flu remedies, decongestants) was NOT administered before school.
+If a dose of pain relief has not been administered in the past 4 hours the school will, with parental consent, administer 1 dose.

-If a dose of pain relief has been administered before school:

-- PARACETAMOL The school will not administer paracetamol until 4 hours have elapsed since the last dose (assume 8am) no more than 4 doses can be administered in 24 hours. - IBUPROFEN The school will NOT administer Ibuprofen as this is only allowed in schools for children aged 12 and above
+- If the school cannot contact the parent/guardian and therefore cannot confirm if pain relief (Paracetamol and Ibuprofen) was administered before school then the school will refuse to administer pain relief. - If a dose of pain relief has been administered before school, the school will not administer until 4 hours have elapsed since the last dose.
+No more than 4 doses can be administered in 24 hours.